 Parayelogram Creative designs infographics, visual storytelling, donor materials, and identity branding for the research, science and healthcare communities.

-- to help the public understand or navigate complex information decisions
+- to help the public understand complex information or navigate decisions

 Our design process